mainmatter/trash-in-treasure-out/text.md

 # Trash in, treasure out

+*Making your API clear and robust with Rust's type system*

 By now, you're probably aware that at Mainmatter, we like Rust a lot.
 If you aren't: [have a look at our Rust page](https://mainmatter.com/rust-consulting/).
 In this blog post, I'd like to highlight one of my favorite traits of Rust (yes